aws-samples/sample-malaysia-secure-lz/cloudformation/readme.md

 14. Setup centralized networking account.
     - ⚠️ **Recommendation:** Please seek assistance from an **AWS Partner** for planning or implementing the **Centralized Networking account**.
-    - Create a new "Centralized Networking" account from Control Tower.
+    - Create a new "Central Network" account from Control Tower Account Factory.
+        - Place the account under Infrastructure OU
+        - Create new Network Admin user (will use this user to further configure central network account in next steps)
-    - Delete the "default VPC" in the networking account before deploying the CloudFormation script.
+    - Delete the "default VPC" (aws-controltower-VPC) and its related network resources in the central network account before deploying the CloudFormation script.
-    - Identify the OU identifer (format ou-XXXXXX) to share the new Transit-Gateway resource with.
-This should be specified as the parameter in the format arn:aws:organizations::ACCOUNT-ID:ou/ORGANIZATION-ID/INFRASTRUCTURE-OU-ID
+    - Obtain Management Account ID
+        1. Login to **management account**
+        2. Navigate to: **AWS Organizations** > **Organization Structure**
+        3. Select account with label **management account**
+        4. Copy the **Account ID** (12-digit)
+    - Obtain Organization ID
+        1. In AWS Organizations console, note the **Organization ID** (format: `o-xxxxxxxxxx`)
+        2. This can be found in the top-right of the Organizations dashboard
+    - Obtain Infrastructure OU ID
+        1. Login to **management account**
+        2. Navigate to: **AWS Organizations** > **Organization Structure**
+        3. Select **Infrastructure OU**
+        4. Copy the **OU ID** (format: `ou-xxxx-xxxxxxx`)
+    - Construct the complete ARN as follows:
+        ```
+        arn:aws:organizations::{MANAGEMENT-ACCOUNT-ID}:ou/{ORGANIZATION-ID}/{INFRASTRUCTURE-OU-ID}
+        ```

+        **Example:**
+        ```
+        arn:aws:organizations::123456789012:ou/o-abcdefghijk/ou-abcd-12345678
+        ```

     - Login to new network account to run CloudFormation script that deploys the VPC, AWS Network Firewall, Transit Gateway and Subnets.
         - Deployment Account: network account
         - Deployment Region: Malaysia ap-southeast-5
         - CloudFormation script: "lz-central-network.json"
         - StackName: "lz-central-network"
+        - Parameters:
+            - Set TransitGatewayResourceShareTargets : arn:aws:organizations::{MANAGEMENT-ACCOUNT-ID}:ou/{ORGANIZATION-ID}/{INFRASTRUCTURE-OU-ID}
     - Note: Review the required "Network Access Control List" and "Firewall Policy" for Stateful to identify the rules to be set.
+Review lz-central-network.json file to confirm the cidr range in SubnetConfig mapping.
+Please adjust according to customer's organizations requirements.
 Configuration of the Firewall Policies should be implemented using a separate CloudFormation script from the "lz-central-network.json".

 15. Delegate Firewall Manager security administration for centralized network management using policies and IPAM Manager.
+    - Go to AWS Firewall Manager > Setting > Set **Audit** account id as Administrator accounts.
+    - Run CloudFormation script:
         - Deployment Account: management account
         - Deployment Region: N. Virginia us-east-1
         - CloudFormation script: "lz-delegate-firewall-manager-ipam.yaml"
         - StackName: "lz-delegate-firewall-manager-ipam"
         - Parameters:
             - Set the DelegatedSecurityAdminAccount parameter to the AWS Control Tower audit account.
             - Set the DelegatedIPAMAdminAccount to the network account.

 ## Post CloudFormation deployment configuration
 - ⚠️ **Recommendation:** Please seek assistance from an **AWS Partner** for planning or implementing the **Centralized Networking account**.

 1. Perform these configurations in central network account
-- Login into central network account > VPC > Network Firewall
+- **Login into Central Network account** > VPC > Network Firewall
 - Setup Firewall unmanaged rule group (Your rule group tab) (Stateful, Domain List, Strict Order)
 - Rule Name: Allow-Domains
 - Domain list: